GroceriStar/grocery-react-component/README.md

 // this is an ingredient for list import React, { Component, Fragment } from 'react';

-import List from './List/DefaultList' or import from separated module via npm logic...
+import { List, DefaultList, IngredientList } from '@groceristar/grocery-component';

 const IngredientsList = ({ ingredients, title }) => (